ligenchang/terraform_bootcamp/README.md

 - Binary file downloaded: .terraform/providers/registry.terraform.io/hashicorp/aws/3.0.0/darwin_amd64, this is the provider plugin, which will help us to call aws api and provision our infrastructur defnied accordingly.

+If new provider is added into the configuration file, you have to run `terraform init` again into to download the new provider plugins.

 ### Experimenting with Version Change:

-Changing the AWS provider version in terraform.tf to 4.1.0 and rerunning terraform init results in an error, as the new version doesn't match the specified constraint.
-The version constraint file `.terraform.lock.hcl` will only be created the 1st time when do terraform init and it will be reused afterwords.
+If we want to upgrade the provider version to a newer one.
+Let's say changing the AWS provider version in terraform.tf to 4.1.0 and rerunning `terraform init` will result in an error, as the new version doesn't match the specified constraint.
+The version constraint file `.terraform.lock.hcl` will only be created the 1st time when do `terraform init` and it will be reused afterwords.

 ```
 - Reusing previous version of hashicorp/aws from the dependency lock file